George Best: International career

 "George Best was one of the most talented players of all time and probably the best footballer who never made it to a major world final."

 — — 1974 World Cup winning West Germany captain Franz Beckenbauer on Best not playing at a World Cup.

 Best was capped 37 times for Northern Ireland, scoring nine goals.
 Of his nine international goals, four were scored against Cyprus and one each against Albania, England, Scotland, Switzerland and Turkey.
 Largely surrounded by teammates of lesser ability with Northern Ireland than with his club and lower expectations as a result, Best considered his international career as being "recreational football".
-He is regarded as one of the greatest players never to have played at a World Cup, and like his namesake, Liberia star George Weah, he was "hamstrung in World Cup terms by hailing from a global minnow".
+He is regarded as one of the greatest players never to have played at a World Cup, being "hamstrung in World Cup terms by hailing from a global minnow".
+His international debut came in a 3–2 win over Wales in Swansea, on 15 April 1964, in the 1963–64 British Home Championship in 1964.
+He scored his first international goal seven days later, the opening goal in a 2–1 World Cup qualifying defeat to Switzerland in Lausanne.